Chandankkrr/react-timeline-events/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Easily add a timeline events to your existing react application.
+Easily add a timeline component to your existing react application.

 [Checkout the demo site](https://chandankkrr.github.io/react-timeline-events/)